 Griphook the goblin, who was on Harry's back, whispered coarsely, "Put on your Invisibility Cloak, Mr. Potter.
 And it doesn't matter how she looks; it's if the goblins will fall for it or not."

 Hermione felt dread and anxiety settle in her veins.
 She inhaled a great gulp of sea air, and then said, "I've been around Bellatrix enough.
 I can do this."

 Hermione patted the locket that hung around her chest; the Portkey that Severus had given her that was now useless.
 Yet, still, it held such value to her.
 It was as if a part of him was with her, and it gave her strength.

 Hermione stumbled in Bellatrix's awkward heels and long, gangly legs as she climbed up the sand hill and grasped Harry and Ron's hands.
 Together, they Apparated to Diagon Alley, and Hermione started to tremble.
-She pressed her hands to the locket once more, and began to saunter in to Gringotts.
+She pressed her hand to the locket once more and began to saunter into Gringotts.

-Death Eaters were guarding the door like vultures awaiting for a pick of her carcass.
-Hermione glared at them, and forgot, almost for a split second, that she was in Bellatrix's skin.
+Death Eaters were guarding the door like vultures waiting for to pick at her carcass.
+Hermione glared at them and forgot for a split second that she was in Bellatrix's skin.

 "I wish to open my vault," Hermione pronounced haughtily.
 The goblin sneered down at her.

 "Yes, well—oh!
 Madame Lestrange!
 We...do need wand verification, if you could please be so...kind..."